Chelles–Gournay station: History

+In 1846, the municipality of Chelles it accepted the passage of the line from Paris to Strasbourg on the territory of the commune.
+However, it specifies that the station must be built to the north of the tracks to be accessible directly from the urbanized area.
+The commune then had 1,700 inhabitants.

 Since 14 July 1999, the RER E serves the station.
 Between 1999 and 2007 the station was rebuilt to make way for the LGV Est, which included the building of new entrances to the station.

 Train services

 The station is served by the following services: